SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     are looking in to certain beam directions.

 scanbound
     A list of seconds past the minute for integration times in a scan to align to.
+You will want to ensure that there is a slightly larger amount of time in the scan boundaries than the integration time set for the slice.
+For example, if you want to align integration times at the 3 second mark, you may want to have a set integration time of ~2.9s to ensure that the experiment will start on time.
+    Typically 50ms difference will be enough.
+This is especially important for the last integration time in the scan, as the experiment will always wait for the next scan start boundary (potentially causing a minute of downtime).
+You could also just leave a small amount of downtime at the end of the scan.

 clrfrqrange
     range for clear frequency search, should be a list of length = 2, [min_freq, max_freq]